-We currently have seven Directors who all provide their services to us as volunteers.
+We currently have eight Directors who all provide their services to us as volunteers.
 Directors are elected at our Annual General Meetings by our members and serve for three years.

 Founder of Verulam Community Radio in 1991 and Chairman since the company was formed in 1993 until January 2014.
 Long standing member of Community Radio Association (now Community Media Association), including over 10 years as National Council member (Director).
 Responsible for management and administration of the company and grant fund raising.